- Your construction system is the combination of materials used to build the roof, walls and floor of your home.

 Choose materials that are:

-- low in embodied energy unless that embodied energy content can be amortised over life span through operating energy savings
+- low in embodied energy, unless that will be balanced by operating energy savings

 - certified as not threatening to biodiversity

 - low toxicity in both production and operation

 - high in renewable or recycled content (for example, fibre cement cladding, sustainably managed forest timber frames or recycled plastic/sawdust decking), as long as the durability and performance are appropriate.